NTNU-TTO/colav-simulator/README.md

 The `main` branch shall always be working.
 This means that:

-- All of its features/modules shall be properly documented through quality code + descriptive text where appropriate.
-Use `type annotation` for increased readability.
+- All of its features/modules shall be properly documented through quality code + descriptive text where appropriate, and the CI pipeline should pass before any PR can be merged into main.
 - The `ScenarioGenerator` is successfully able to generate any scenario from valid config files.
 - The `Simulator` is successfully able to run through any number of scenarios, either generated or loaded from file.
 Furthermore, it should be problem free to save and load scenarios to/from (valid) scenario files.
 - The `Visualizer`is successfully able to visualize each of these scenarios live, if toggled on.